ivandj0h/disburs/README.md

-Cause of this services wasn't use any frameworks like Slim, Lumen, etc perhaps it still have any bugs and still far from perfection but ia already tried to developed it with clean code and every changelog you can follow it on my github commited.
+Cause of this services wasn't use any frameworks like Slim, Lumen, etc perhaps it still have any bugs and still far from perfection but i already tried to developed it with clean code and every changelog that was made by me can be seen it on my github commited.

 Best Regards,
 Ivandjoh